maratbakirov/AbletonLive10_MIDIRemoteScripts/Novation_Impulse2/readme.txt

 It is very good for perfomance when you need to quickly switch instruments and only have one left hand or right hand available as the other is ready to play

-Shift + Clip buttons are now clip stop.
+Shift + Clip buttons are now clip stop